the 2019 Republican "firehouse primary" in western Prince William attracted 50% more voters than predicted

 Source: Wikipedia, Vines Center

-Party-run primaries can be organized as a firehouse primary (also known as a mass canvass, unassembled caucus or party canvass), mass meeting (assembled caucus), or convention.
+Until 2024, party-run primaries could be organized as a firehouse primary (also known as a mass canvass, unassembled caucus or party canvass, with voting allowed throughout the day in multiple locations), mass meeting (assembled caucus with everyone in one location and voting until a candidate is selected), or a convention (with delegates chosen to represent electoral districts).
 The process affects which voters will participate.
-Conventional wisdom is that results of a firehouse primary represent the broadest range of opinions within the party, while conventions are tilted towards nominating the most-ideological candidate.
+Traditional wisdom is that results of a firehouse primary represent the broadest range of opinions within the party, while conventions are tilted towards nominating the most-ideological candidate.

 A firehouse primary resembles the state-run primary.
-Typically, one spot within the election district is chosen as the polling place, such as the meeting room at the local volunteer fire department.
+Typically, one or a few spots within the election district are chosen as the polling places, such as the meeting room at the local volunteer fire department.
 Registered voters within that district can come at any time during the hours designated for voting, pass through the partisan screening process, cast their ballot, and go away.
 At the end of the day, votes are counted and the candidate who receives the largest number of votes will be the party nominee.

 The process for a mass meeting or "assembled caucus" requires everyone to stay in the one location and vote, sometimes multiple times, until one candidate has received over 50% of the votes.